yuchdev/code_generator/README.md

 ### Special thanks

-Thanks to Eric Reynolds, the idea mainly based on his article published on http://www.codeproject.com/Articles/571645/Really-simple-Cplusplus-code-generation-in-Python
+Thanks to Eric Reynolds, the idea of this project mainly based on his article published on http://www.codeproject.com/Articles/571645/Really-simple-Cplusplus-code-generation-in-Python

+However, this solution has been both simplified and extended compared to the initial idea.

 ## Usage examples